Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that feedback responses appear in the Feedback analytics dashboard for admins.

+**Preconditions:**
+- At least one feedback submission exists in the system
+- Admin user is authenticated
+- Feedback analytics dashboard is accessible
+- Feedback data is stored in the database
+- Analytics and visualization tools are configured

 **Actions:**
 - Step 1: Submit feedback for a completed visit
 - Step 2: Sign in as an admin user